 The only way to whiten teeth with braces is to keep them clean!
 Prevention is key to keeping and maintaining a white smile during orthodontic treatment.
-Please don’t try any of the “whitening at home” tricks yourself and I explain why further down.
+Please don’t try any of the “whitening at home” tricks yourself, and I will explain why further down.

 Orthodontics is the treatment of aligning misaligned teeth and jaws, including the use of braces.

-Soft plaque on the teeth (which is a mixture of bacteria and food debris) can make the teeth appear yellow and reduce the brightness of a smile.
+Soft plaque on the teeth (a mixture of bacteria and food debris) can make the teeth appear yellow and reduce the smile’s brightness.
 As well, consuming food and drink that has pigment can cause staining.
 All of these things make your teeth appear less white.

-Regular flossing and brushing to clear away food debris and soft sticky plaque make the teeth appear more white.
-Also, it will prevent stains from accumulating from pigmented food and drink that can be tricky to get off.
+Regular flossing and brushing to clear away food debris and soft, sticky plaque make the teeth appear more white.
+Also, it will prevent stains from accumulating from pigmented food and drink, which can be tricky to get off.

 I know we dental professionals sound like a broken record going on and on about brushing and flossing, but the truth is, it’s because it works and makes so much of a difference!
 Not only will you be keeping your teeth nice and white but also benefit your gums and prevent gum disease!